 Cancer survival is one of the key measures of the effectiveness of cancer services.
 Survival rates capture both how good the system is in detecting the disease and whether people have rapid access to effective treatment.
 There is currently a huge variation in survival between cancer types, resulting from a range of patient-level, treatment and biological factors.

 Diagnosis at an earlier stage of a cancer’s development is associated with improved outcomes and increased survival chances.
-Early diagnosis can be improved through reducing cancer waiting times, such as the time waited to see a specialist after an urgent referral from a GP, or the time waited for diagnostic tests.
+Early diagnosis can be improved through reducing cancer waiting times, such as the time people wait to see a specialist after an urgent referral from a GP, or the time people wait for diagnostic tests.
 It can also be improved through public health interventions, such as screening programmes and education campaigns.
-Here we look at the proportion of ten common cancers diagnosed at an early stage.
+In this indicator we look at the proportion of cancers diagnosed at an early stage, for eight common cancers.

 There are differences in cancer survival rates between countries.
-This may result from differences in access, and delays in diagnosis and treatment, but it may also be due to population-level factors.
-We used data from the Organisation for Economic Co-operation and Development (OECD) to compare the UK's five-year survival rates for breast, cervical and colon cancer with 17 other countries.
+This may result from differences in access to care, and delays in diagnosis and treatment, but it may also be due to population-level factors.
+We have used data from the Organisation for Economic Co-operation and Development (OECD) to compare the UK's five-year survival rates for breast, cervical and colon cancer with 17 other countries.

 The stage at which a cancer is diagnosed describes the size of a tumour and how far it has spread from where it originated.
-The numerical staging system classifies cancers into four stages, from 1 to 4, where stage 1 is the earliest stage.
-Stages 1 and 2 are considered to be early stages at diagnosis, where stage 1 indicates that the cancer is small, while stage 2 indicates that the cancer has grown.
-At both stage 1 and 2, the cancer has not spread to anywhere else in the body.
+The numerical staging system classifies cancers into four stages, with stage 1 as the earliest stage.
+At both stage 1 and 2, the cancer has not spread to anywhere else in the body, although stage 2 indicates that the cancer has grown.
 If cancer is diagnosed at a later stage, once it has spread, then chances of survival decrease as effective treatment becomes more difficult.

 The NHS Long Term Plan set a target to increase the percentage of cancers diagnosed at stage 1 or 2 to 75% by 2028.
 To meet this goal, early diagnosis will have to increase considerably.
-In April 2020, a new faster diagnosis standard was introduced, which measures a maximum 28-day wait for patients to be told whether or not they have cancer after an urgent referral from their GP or a cancer screening programme.
+In April 2020, a new faster diagnosis standard was introduced, and in March 2021 the target was set which states that 75% of patients should be told whether or not they have cancer within 28 days of an urgent referral from their GP or a cancer screening programme.

 Breast cancer is the most prevalent cancer in women worldwide.
 Survival is related to advances in treatment, detection through screening programmes and a greater awareness of the disease.
 Five-year survival for breast cancer has been improving in the UK over time, reaching 85.6% in 2010-2014.
 However, despite the relatively high breast cancer screening coverage when compared to several other OECD countries, the UK continues to lag behind in terms of survival.
 The United States reached the highest five-year breast cancer survival rate of 90.2% in 2010-2014, followed closely by Australia at 89.5% and Japan at 89.4%.